Wonthaggi Seed Bank & Nursery Inc. (WSBN)

-The Bass Coast, South Gippsland Shires have habitats that are coastal, wetland, hinterland and bushland.
-Indigenous plant species have adapted to local these environmental conditions.
-These plant species help to sustain valuable biodiversity and habitat for native birds and wildlife.
-The indigenous plant species have adapted to the local environment and there is no need to ‘import’ soil or to use fertilisers.
+Indigenous plant species have adapted to these local environmental conditions & help to sustain valuable biodiversity and habitat for native birds and wildlife.
+They have adapted to the local environment and there is no need to ‘import’ soil or to use fertilisers.

 Location (Pick-up plant orders here)

 Our Nursery shed & yard are located at the State Coal Mine, Garden St, Wonthaggi VIC 3995